 8) FINISH: How long does the flavor of the wine last in your mouth after you swallow?

 As with intensity a long finish is a defining characteristic of an outstanding bottle of wine.
 Although if the taste that lingers is unpleasant, it doesn't count.

 BONUS: SPITSpitting is embarrassing but necessary!
 It goes against what most of us were taught to spit into a bucket in front of colleagues, but drunkenness makes your wine tasting experience very limited.

 Now what do you do with all that?

 Practice!
 Find as many opportunities as you can to try a broad range of wines.
 The more you taste the better you will be at defining what you taste and assessing those factors in terms of quality.

 Taste with friends!
 In a group setting, you can bounce flavor descriptors off each other and combine your minds and pallets to come to supported conclusions about the wines.
 There will be disagreements about what you are tasting, but the subjectivity of wine tasting is part of what makes it a fun and social experience.
 Wine is a moving target!

 Use resources!
 Print a flavor wheel!
 Read books about wine, tasting, flavors, and more!
 And perhaps most importantly, stop by a wine store and ask the staff to help you pick out wines that are great to taste against each other, or that will help you hone a specific tasting skill.
 The team at Flatiron are at your disposal for questions like this.
 We'd love to chat with you.

 Go to Tastings!
 There is nothing quite like the opportunity to taste several fantastic wines together.
-We have the perfect opportunity for you to put these steps to the test at our upcoming Schatzi tasting on March 4th.
-You will be able to flex your tasting muscles in an industry-style tasting.
-Ask your questions to the wine-makers themselves.
-No matter where you are in your wine journey, this is not an event to miss!
+We have many opportunities for you to put these steps to the test at upcoming tastings at both of our New York and San Francisco stores.
+Depending on the event, you may be able to flex your tasting muscles in an industry-style tasting, or ask your questions to the wine-makers themselves.
+No matter where you are in your wine journey, these are not events to miss!